shooterdimon/BooksRatingPredictor/README.md

 * Short: Minimize code duplication.
 Multiple features from each parameter declaration.
 Fewer bugs.
 * Robust: Get production-ready code.
 With automatic interactive documentation.

 Comparing to `Flask`, we pay attention at `FastAPI` working speed.
-It was one if the biggest effort, because we have machine learning algorythm working at the backend and we can not waste time on requests.
+It was one of the biggest effort, because we have machine learning algorythm working at the backend and we can not waste time on requests.

 ## Schema